UniversalDependencies/docs/_hy/dep/nmod.md

 * nmod: noun modifier functionally corresponds to an attribute,
 * [nmod:poss](nmod-poss): noun modifier functionally corresponds to a possessives,
-* [nmod:arg](nmod-arg): noun modifier functionally corresponds to an argument or adjunct.
+* [nmod:obl](nmod-obl): noun modifier functionally corresponds to an oblique argument or adjunct.

 In Armenian `nmod` is used: